-The Deprivation of Liberty Safeguards (DOLS) is part of the legislation covering the support and care of people who lack the mental capacity to make decisions on their care or treatment and have an impairment of the mind/brain (Mental Capacity Act 2005).
+The Mental Capacity Act Deprivation of Liberty Safeguards (DoLS) (April 2009) is part of the legislation covering the support and care of people who lack the mental capacity to make decisions on their care or treatment and have an impairment of the mind/brain (but who are not detained under the Mental Health Act 1983).

 What is Deprivation of Liberty?

 Some people who live in hospitals and care homes can’t make their own decisions about their care or treatment because they lack the mental capacity to do so.
 They need more care and protection than others, to ensure they don’t suffer harm which may mean restricting their freedom.

 If there are a lot of restrictions like this, it may be that the person is being deprived of their liberty.
 Hospitals and care homes should always try to avoid this, but sometimes there is no alternative to deprive a person of their liberty because it is in their best interests.
 Many people in hospitals and care homes may have their liberty restricted, but not all will be deprived of their liberty.
 The following factors need to be considered:

 - Whether professionals or carers have complete and effective control over assessment, care, treatment, contacts, movement and residence

 - Whether the person will be under constant supervision and control and not free to leave

 - Whether the person would be prevented from leaving if they attempted to do so

 - Whether a request from carers for the person to be discharged into their care is likely to be agreed